-Prior to operation and maintenance, the Authority would plant vegetation within lands acquired for the project (e.g., shifting roadways) that are not used for the HSR or related supporting infrastructure.
-Plantings would allow adequate space between the vegetation and the HSR alignment and catenary lines.
-All street trees and other visually important vegetation removed in these areas during construction would be replaced with similar vegetation that, upon maturity, would be similar in size and character to the removed vegetation.
-The Authority would make sure that vegetation would be continuously maintained and appropriate irrigation systems would be installed within the planting areas.
-No species that is listed on the Invasive Species Council of California's list of invasive species would be planted.
+Prior to operation and maintenance the contractor will plant vegetation within land acquired for the project (e.g., shifting roadways) that are not used for the HSR or related supporting infrastructure, or other higher or better use.
+Plantings will allow adequate space between the vegetation and the HSR alignment and catenary lines.
+All street trees and other visually important vegetation removed in these areas during construction will be replaced with similar vegetation that, upon maturity, will be similar in size and character to the removed vegetation.
+Replaced shrubs shall be minimum 5 gallon and trees shall be minimum 24-inch box and 8 feet in height.
+The Authority will provide for continuous maintenance with appropriate irrigation systems.
+The contractor will install the irrigation system within the planting areas.
+No species listed on the Invasive Species Council of California's list of invasive species will be planted.